MarioBassem/load_balancer/README.md

   - mainpulates configurations
   - exposes an api to manipulate server configs
   - performs health checks for each server periodically
-  - balances between incoming requests using `least connections` method
+  - balances between incoming requests using `least connections` method and server weights